 Harry didn't have time to think over it after that, because he could hear footsteps coming into the room, and he opened his eyes and turned his head to see who it was.
 Sirius walked in, a small plate of breakfast in his hand, and a glass of pumpkin juice in his other.
 He set it down on the coffee table in between the two couches, and looked at Harry.
 Sirius looked shocked when he saw Harry's eyes were open, but recovered quickly.

 "Are you okay?"
-Sirius asked with concern, watching him carefully.
+Sirius asked with concern laced in his voice.

 "Yeah," Harry said in a strained voice, "Just a little sore and weak, that's all."